What is Glaucoma?

 With treatment, it is typically possible to arrest the progression of glaucoma.
 However, glaucoma is a lifelong condition requiring regular monitoring and management.
 Eye drops are the most common treatment, with some cases requiring laser treatment and surgery.

 Sunshine Eye Clinic provides a comprehensive service for the detection, monitoring and management of glaucoma, with advanced methods of assessing suspected sufferers, including corneal thickness measurement, optic nerve analysis and visual field testing.
-The Ophthalmologists at Sunshine Eye Clinic have extensive expertise in the medical, surgical and laser treatment of glaucoma.
+Your Ophthalmologist Dr Daniel Black has extensive expertise in the medical, surgical and laser treatment of glaucoma.

 For more information visit: